 An "abstract" means a written or electronic summary of all matters of record affecting title to a specific parcel of real estate prepared in accordance with minimum abstract standards adopted by the division.61 See Minimum Abstract Standards Revised May 2020.
-See the IFA Board Ruling dated March 1, 2017 for information on the Pottawattamie County Abstract Definition Waiver.62 lowa Code § 16.91(6) provides that prior to the issuance of a title certificate, a participating abstractor must update and certify an abstract of title.
-Abstracts serving as the basis for an ITG commitment or certificate must be prepared by a participating abstractor.63 A participating abstractor shall own and maintain, or lease and use, a title plant including tract indices for each county in which that participating abstractor prepares abstracts for division purposes, unless exempt under lowa Administrative Code rule 265-9.7(1)"c" (grandfathered) or authorized under lowa
+See the IFA Board Ruling dated March 1, 2017 for information on the Pottawattamie County Abstract Definition Waiver.62

+63 Iowa Admin.
+Code r.
+265-9.7.

 61 Iowa Admin.
 Code r.
 265-9.1.
 Iowa Code § 16.91(5)(a)(2) requires each ITG participating abstractor own or lease, and maintain and use in the preparation of abstracts, an up-to-date abstract title plant including tract indices for real estate for each county in which abstracts are prepared for real property titles guaranteed by the division.
-The tract indices shall contain a reference to all instruments affecting the real estate which are recorded in the office of the county recorder and shall commence not less than forty years prior to the date the abstractor commences participation in the Iowa title guaranty program.
-However, a participating attorney providing abstract services continuously from November 12, 1986, to the date of application, either personally or through persons under the attorney's supervision and control is exempt from the requirements of this subparagraph.
+The tract indices shall contain a reference to all instruments affecting the real estate which are recorded in the office of the county recorder and shall commence not less than forty years prior to the date the abstract commences participation in the lowa title guaranty program.
+However, a participating abstract services continuously from November 12, 1986, to the date of application, either personally or through persons under the attorney's supervision and control is exempt from the requirements of this subparagraph.

-62 In 2007, IFA granted Clear Title & Abstract, LLC f/k/a Abstract Guaranty Company ("Clear Title") a five-year waiver of the definition of "abstract" as provided in lowa Administrative Code rule 265-9.1 which requires a summary of "all matters of record", permitting Clear Title to prepare a "Pottawattamie Report of Title" showing matters now affecting the property (emphasis added) in lieu of an abstract provided (i) the guaranteed Land is a 1-4-unit dwelling located in Pottawattamie County, (ii) the abstract is unavailable because it is lost, destroyed, or cannot be located and (iii) the coverage amount is less than \$500,000.
+62 In 2007, IFA granted Clear Title & Abstract, LLC f/k/a Abstract Guaranty Company ("Clear Title") a five-year waiver of the definition of "abstract" as provided in Iowa Administrative Code rule 265-9.1 which requires a summary of "all matters of record", permitting Clear Title to prepare a "Pottawattamie Report of Title" showing matters now affecting the property (emphasis added) in lieu of an abstract provided (i) the guaranteed Land is a 1-4-unit dwelling located in Pottawattamie County, (ii) the abstract is unavailable because it is lost, destroyed, or cannot be located and (iii) the coverage amount is less than \$500,000.
 This waiver was extended for two additional five-year terms, once in 2012, and again in 2017.
-The 2012 and 2017 extensions also granted a second company, Council Bluffs Title & Escrow, LLC f/k/a Great Plains Title, LLC f/k/a lowa Abstract Services, L.L.C. an identical waiver.
-The Pottawattamie County abstract waivers expire in March 2022.
+The 2012 and 2017 extensions also granted a second company, Council Bluffs Title & Escrow, LLC f/k/a Great Plains Title, LLC f/k/a lowa Abstract waivers expire in March 2022.
 See IFA Board Ruling dated March 1, 2017, for further information.